virtualsquare/virtualsquare.github.io/index.md

 Process migration is as simple as stopping a process on one host and restart it on another.
 No reconfiguration is required.

+### Internet of Threads (IoTh)

+IoTh means the ability to give the role of Internet nodes to processes or even to threads.
+A process can have its own IP address.
+While this idea sounds hardly exploitable in IPV4 due to the scarcity of addresses, it is a convenient usage of the wide IPV6 address space.

+A TCP-IP stack can be implemented as a library.
+In fact a TCP-IP stack implements the _link_, _internetwork_ and _transport_ layers.
+A TCP-IP stack provide connection-oriented (TCP) or connectionless (UDP) communications, sending and receiving packets of a physical (or virtual) network (e.g. a VDE network).

 ### VUOS (and UMVU)

 VUOS is a Virtual Operating System implemented at user space.
 Currently it implements about 150 Linux-